SAFCSP-Team/data-structures-and-algorithms-bootcamp/README.md

 To make most of your journey in this bootcamp, you need to understand how the bootcamp is structured.

 The bootcamp has **three** levels to cover data structures and algorithms concepts.
-1. Data Structures and Algorithms 101: will cover the base concepts of data structures types and its algorithms.
+1. Data Structures and Algorithms 101: will cover the base concepts of data structure types and their algorithms.
-2. Data Structures and Algorithms 102: will cover time and space complexity, how to calculate it and enhance it.
+2. Data Structures and Algorithms 102: will cover time and space complexity, how to calculate it, and how to enhance it.
-3. Data Structures and Algorithms 103: will cover advance topics in data structures and algorithms.
+3. Data Structures and Algorithms 103: will cover advanced topics in data structures and algorithms.